 We use two different numerical approaches.
-The first one is a classical finite difference scheme, while the second implementation is based on the FLST, as proposed in [15].
-Using this second implementation, the evolution speed of a given pixel is the perimeter of the shape f_0 containing this pixel, divided by its area.
-That is, the gray value u(x) of the pixel at location x evolves with speed $P(f_0(x))|f_0(x)|^{-1}$.
-We can therefore define the scale of a pixel using the evolution speed at this pixel in a way similar to (4.7).
-Notice that a consequence of (4.8) is that the total variation minimization based on the FLST (proposed in [15]) is therefore equivalent to the classical total variation minimization (4.5) in the case when the image is the indicator function of a set that is a Cheeger set in itself, as explained in section 4.2.
+The first one is a classical finite difference scheme, while the second implementation is based on the FLST, as proposed in [14].
+Using this second implementation, the evolution speed of a given pixel is the area of the shape f_0 containing this pixel, divided by its perimeter.
+That is, the gray value u(x) of the pixel at location x evolves with speed $P(f_0(x))S(f_0(x))^{-1}$.
+We can therefore define the scale of a pixel using the evolution speed at this pixel in a way similar to Equation (4.7).
+Notice that a consequence of Equation (4.8) is that the total variation minimization based on FLST (proposed in [14]) is therefore equivalent to the classical total variation minimization (4.5) in the case when the image is the indicator function of a set that is a Cheeger set in itself, as explained in Section 4.2.

-In Figure 12 the scale maps of the previously shown images of Toulouse, Los Angeles, Marseille, and Ouagadougou are displayed.
-In Figures 12(a)-(d), we show the results obtained with classical finite differences, using (4.5) and (4.7).
-In Figures 12(e)-(h), the results with the FLST implementation of (4.5) and (4.7) are shown.
-In both cases, the total evolution time is T=60.
+On Figure 6.2 are displayed the scale maps of the previously shown images of Toulouse, Los Angeles, Marseille and Ouagadougou.
+On Figures 6.2 (a)-(d), we show the results obtained with classical finite differences, using Equations (4.5) and (4.7).
+On Figures 6.2 (e)-(h), the results with the FLST implementation of Equations (4.5) and (4.7) are shown.
+In both cases, the total evolution time is T = 60.

-The first observation is that all these methods yield much better spatial accuracy than approaches based on the linear scale space (see Figure 11).
-Second, one can observe that the scale maps displayed in Figures 12(a)-(d) and (e)-(h) are more noisy than the ones obtained using the method presented in this paper; see Figures 7-10.
-Third, regions of the original images with homogeneous scales are more clearly identified in Figures 7-10 than with both methods using the total variation flow to define scales.
-Fourth, approximating the total variation using the FLST, Figures 12(e)-(h) yield results that seem more usable for classification tasks than the results obtained when approximating the flow with finite differences.
-But it appears quite clear in these four examples that the approach presented in this paper yields sharper results.
-This is probably due to the definition of scale given by formula (3.7): only one contrasted shape is selected for each pixel, in contrast with the averaging effects as described by formula (4.9) and previously illustrated in Figure 3(b).
+The first observation is that all these methods yield a much better spatial accuracy than approaches based on the linear scale-space (see Figure 6.1).
+Second, one can observe that the scale maps displayed on Figures 6.2 (a)-(d) and (e)-(h) are more noisy than the ones obtained using the method presented in this paper, see Figure 5.2-5.5.
+Third, regions of the original images with homogeneous scales are more clearly identified in Figure 5.2-5.5 than with both methods using the total variation flow to define scales.
+Fourth, approximating the total variation using the FLST, Figure 6.2 (e)-(l), yields results that seem more usable for classification tasks than the results obtained when approximating the flow with finite differences.
+But it appears quite clearly on these four examples that the approach presented in this paper yield sharper results.
+This is probably due to the definition of scale given by Formula (3.7): only one contrasted shape is selected for each pixel, in contrast with the averaging effects as described by Formula (4.9) and previously illustrated on Figure 4.1 (b).